 Eliminate Unnecessary Obligations and Tasks

-Sometimes we simply do not have time because we spend too much time on unnecessary and low value tasks, activities or obligations that are tying us down.
-Commit yourself today and make a decision to eliminate these obligations, tasks and activities once and for all.
+Sometimes we simply do not have time because we spend too much time on unnecessary and low-value tasks, activities or obligations that are tying us down.
+Commit yourself today and make a decision to eliminate these obligations, tasks, and activities once and for all.

 Commit to Constant Improvement

-The Mindset of an Efficient Time Manager
+The Mindset of an Outstanding Time Manager

 When it comes to effectively managing your time, techniques and strategies will only take you part of the way.
 One must also learn to cultivate a mindset that will naturally compliment these strategies in ways that expand one’s awareness and understanding of time.
 Here is a closer look at the time efficiency mindset: